MechE-QuickStart-Curriculum/QuickStart-with-Onshape/Step1.md

 2. select a plane
 3. draw a sketch
 4. control dimensions for the sketch
-5. then extrude this part
+5. Operations: this time do an extrude

 ## Extrude details